HDembinski/aru-unfolding/README.md

 The ARU source code is released under GPL v3, see the file COPYRIGHT.
 Copyright holder is the Karlsruhe Institute of Technology (KIT).
-Author contact is Dr. Hans Dembinski <hans.dembinski@gmail.com>.
+Author contact is Dr. Hans Dembinski.

 If you use ARU in your publication, please cite our paper: